CRAIG TUCK - head of chambers

 Craig is a human rights lawyer, transnational criminal justice and health law specialist.

 He has been counsel in high profile and leading cases (including death penalty cases), acting in numerous appeals in different courts and forums.
 He is New Zealand’s premier drug trafficking lawyer.

-Specialist practice in the representation of defendants charged with serious organized crime – especially drug manufacture, dealing, importing and drug trafficking.
+Craig has a specialist practice in the representation of defendants charged with serious organized crime – especially drug manufacture, dealing, importing and drug trafficking.

-Commendations from the UN and a high profile media presence in print, online and film.
+Trained in psychology and law, Craig holds a Masters Degree in Criminology from Cambridge University.
+He has commendations from the UN and a high profile media presence in print, online and film.

 For direct contact, consulting, public speaking or representation – please contact firstname.lastname@example.org

-Thomas is a specialist in transnational criminal law, with a particular emphasis on human trafficking for forced labour.
+Thomas is a specialist in transnational criminal law, particularly in the area of human trafficking.
+Thomas combines practice with research, and has published and presented widely.
 He has given advice on issues of forced labour and human trafficking in a number of cases in Southeast Asia, and has consulted to the United Nations.

 Thomas is interested in issues of criminal justice, international law and human rights, and is passionate about using the law to protect the rights of vulnerable people around the world.